vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 1855-75.
 Brockington, J.L.
 'Guarded by grass: a Rāmāyaṇa motif and some Western
 parallels', Indologica Taurinensia, forthcoming..
 Brown, W. Norman, 'Duty as truth in ancient India', in India and Indology: Selected Articles by W. Norman Brown, ed.
 R. Rocher, Delhi 1978.
 Būhler, G. (ed.)
-Apastambiyadharmasutram: Apastamba's Aphorisms on the Sacred Laws of the Hindus edited with Extracts from Haradatta's Com- mentary; the Ujjvalā, 3rd edn., Bombay 1932.
+Apastambiyadharmasutram: Apastamba's Aphorisms on the Sacred Laws of the Hindus edited with Extracts from Haradatta's Commentary; the Ujjvalā, 3rd edn., Bombay 1932.
 —(tr.)
-The Sacred Laws of the Aryas: as Taught in the Schools of Apa- stamba, Gautama, Vasishtha and Baudhāyana; vol.I, Apastamba and Gautama (1879), SBE reprint, Delhi 1975; vol.II, Vasishtha and Bau- dhāyana (1882), SBE reprint, Delhi 1965.
+The Sacred Laws of the Aryas: as Taught in the Schools of Apastamba, Gautama, Vasishtha and Baudhāyana; vol.I, Apastamba and Gautama (1879), SBE reprint, Delhi 1975; vol.II, Vasishtha and Baudhāyana (1882), SBE reprint, Delhi 1965.
 -(tr.)
 The Laws of Manu, translated with Extracts from Seven Commen-
 taries (1886), SBE reprint, Delhi 1979.
 Būhneman, G. Budha-Kausika's Rāmarakṣāstotra: a Contribution to the